Last Updated

 Quick Summary

-On a DKK 3,000,000 purchase with an 80% mortgage, budget roughly DKK 100,000-150,000 on top of your down payment.
-The biggest fixed costs are tinglysningsafgift (registration fees) and legal fees: neither is avoidable.
+On a DKK 3,000,000 purchase with a 20% deposit and an existing mortgage to build on, budget roughly DKK 100,000–150,000 on top of your down payment.

 - Quick Summary